-No shortage of articles circulate online regarding the use of mint with backyard chickens, but how much faith should you place in those claims when the health and well-being of your pet chickens is at stake?
+No shortage of articles circulate online about using mint with backyard chickens, but how much faith should you place in those claims when the health of your pet chickens is at stake?
 Let’s take a critical look at the most common claims made about mint to see what they look like when held up to the light.

 DOES MINT HAVE A COOLING EFFECT ON CHICKENS?

 The Claim is…that mint has a cooling effect on chickens in hot weather.

 The Truth is…mint does not have a cooling effect on chickens in hot weather.

 While we think of mint as refreshing in hot weather due to its flavor and mouth-feel, mint does not have magical cooling properties, nor a cooling effect on a chicken’s body temperature.
 Chickens probably don’t even perceive the minty “cool” flavor due to their extremely limited taste buds.
 Compared to a human’s nearly 10,000 taste buds, chickens have a mere 250!
 My chickens tend to leave mint and other herbs alone in my chicken yard and while there’s certainly no harm in growing mint in the chicken yard, mint does not lower a chicken’s body temperature.
 Help chickens beat the heat with proven methods in this article.

 The Claim is…mint repels insects from the chicken coop or yard.

 While planting herbs around the coop makes for lovely landscaping that chickens are not likely to eat, herbs such as mint, lavender, and rosemary do not repel flies, mites or lice simply by growing near a chicken coop.
 If a mint garden could repel flies, every horse barn, commercial poultry house, and livestock yard in the world would have herbs growing around it!
 You won’t find fields of peppermint surrounding dairy farms or horse barns because fresh and dried herbs are not effective insect repellents.